Today, I want to share my home canning recipe for Peach Pie Filling made with peaches from the Farmer’s Market.

 Therefore, I required the purchase of peaches to make my peach pie filling.
 When I can’t grow my own, I prefer a local produce market or Farmer’s Market.
 This ensures the best freshness.

-It does take some time to make and can this filling.
+I admit, it does take some time to make and can this filling.
 But I guess that’s true of most canning, right?
 Ultimately, it is well worth your time!

 HOME-CANNED PEACH PIE FILLING (7 quart jars):